lucylow/Python_solutions/README.md

 # Python

-Collection of simple short python code from various online problem-solving websites.
+Collection of python code from various online problem-solving websites.